BrewBlox/brewblox-boilerplate/README.md

 curl https://pyenv.run | bash
 ```

-Install Python 3.7 so it can be used:
+Install Python 3.7:
 ```
 pyenv install 3.7.7
 ```
+After installing, it may suggest to add initialization code to ~/.bashrc.
+Do that.

 Install [Poetry](https://python-poetry.org/)
 ```